omega8cc/boa/docs/MIGRATE-XOCT.md

 named under the source box's own hostname, which the cutover renamed on the target, answers a `301` to its new name over HTTP and HTTPS.

+The redirect needs both hostnames, which `xmass` hands over in the environment (`_XOCT_TARGET_FQDN`, `_XOCT_MY_FQDN`; there is no flag).
+A later run keeps it without them: when the account already answers a renamed site with a `301`, or still holds sites on the per-host gate after a `--defer-host-named` pass, `proxy` reads them itself — this box's own name (the one the gate file names, else the one the redirects were written from) and the target's `hostname -f` as it answers now.
+So a `--repair`, a `--renotify` resend or the `--repair --retarget` after a failover keeps the old names answering a `301`, re-pointed at the new box's names.
+When the target's name cannot be read, the run refuses before anything is written and prints the command with both variables to set.

 Repair and repoint (the tool names the flag when you need it):

 ```sh